omnivector-solutions/jobbergate/jobbergate-agent-snap/README.md

 # Installation instructions

-For installing from the remote store, run:
+For installing from the Snap Store, run:
 ```bash
 sudo snap install jobbergate-agent
 ```

 ## Basic Usage

 This snap requires a few configuration values to be set before it can be used.
+The required values are:
+- oidc-client-id: The client ID of the OIDC application that the agent will use for authentication.

+- oidc-client-secret: The client secret of the OIDC application that the agent will use for authentication.

-These values are:
+The optional values are:
 - base-api-url: The URL of the Jobbergate API server where the agent will send its data.
 Setting/unsetting this value is more interesting when using the snap in a development environment; do not change it otherwise.

 - oidc-domain: The domain of the OIDC server that the agent will use for authentication.
 Setting/unsetting this value is more interesting when using the snap in a development environment; do not change it otherwise.

-- oidc-client-id: The client ID of the OIDC application that the agent will use for authentication.

-- oidc-client-secret: The client secret of the OIDC application that the agent will use for authentication.

-- task-jobs-interval-seconds: The interval in seconds at which the agent will run its internal task jobs, hence sending data to the Jobbergate API server.
+- task-jobs-interval-seconds: task-jobs-interval-seconds: The interval in seconds between execution of the agent's internal tasks.
+This controls the frequency that data is sent to the Jobbergate API.
 This is optional and defaults to 30 seconds.

 - task-self-update-interval-seconds: The interval in seconds at which the agent will check for updates to itself.
 This is optional and defaults to 30 seconds.